dahall/Vanara/System/AssemblyReport.md

 NetworkInterfaceExt |
 NetworkListManager | Provides a set of methods to perform network list management functions.
-NetworkProfile | Represents a wireless network profile PathEx | Performs operations on String instances that contain file or directory path information.
+NetworkProfile | Represents a wireless network profile OpenFile | Represents an open file associated with a share.
+PathEx | Performs operations on String instances that contain file or directory path information.
 These operations are performed in a cross-platform manner.
 PoweredDevice | Represents a device on the system that has power requirements.
 PoweredDeviceCollection | Retrieves the list, optionally filtered, of the powered devices on the system.